 This form controls Jazz Processing and Job Submission.
 It appears when the [Process] button is right-clicked, or if the [Process] button is clicked and the checkbox “Show this form on left click” is checked.

-If we click [Submit], or we click [Process] on the Workbench and the checkbox “Show this form on left click” is not checked, then Jazz goes through the following steps: -
+If we click [Test], or we click [Process] on the Workbench and the checkbox “Show this form on left click” is not checked, then Jazz goes through the following steps: -

 1. The program is checked.
 Errors may be reported, keywords will be highlighted, and the code will be indented.